 I have dated Chinese girls who turned out to be equally racist as their parents.
 The prejudice they have towards me was perhaps motivated by fear and hate for my ethnic ‘qualities’.
-Balancing the idea of being a good Muslim and owning a Tibetan bowl for meditational purposes, could have also been a sign of non committal.
-But would a spiritually emancipated person do tyranny?
+Balancing the idea of being a good Muslim and owning a Tibetan bowl for meditation purposes, could have also been a sign of non committal.
+But would a spiritually emancipated person be a tyrant?

 Ironically I was even victimised by my own people following the politics of tikam belakang by another’s quest for power in a pro-government organisation.
 Sounds like a familiar plot?
 The script has always been the same in the game of chess.
 Only the stakes are different.
 On top of that meeting entrepreneurs who have the audacity to think grants and favours received from the government is their birthright.
 I can’t fathom how these same men can still plan their next trip to the Holy Land.

 Now politics and religion is not a melody for a secular state.
 Anyone says otherwise is a hypocrite.
 We have leaked sex videos to cast doubt over a man’s moral.
 Well I remember a married Umno man ‘suggested’ to have an affair with one of my girlfriends.
 Imagine if I asked her to play along and record it so we can profit from it.
 I’d be driving a Ferrari from one the expensive homes in D’sara Heights by now like some of our ministers.
 Oh Lord I sound like a bitter Malaysian.
 Nevertheless good leaders are never chameleons.